iluwatar/java-design-patterns/fluentinterface/README.md

 }
 ```

-The `SimpleFluentIterable` evaluates eagerly and would be too costly for real world applications.
+The `SimpleFluentIterable` evaluates eagerly and would be too costly for real-world applications.

 ```java
 public class SimpleFluentIterable<E> implements FluentIterable<E> {